yoesk8/love-maths/README.md

 * Future Implementations.

-In a future implementation I would like to add some instructions on how to play the game, possibly via a modal.
-I would also like to look into adding a countdown timer to add an extra element of difficulty to the game.
+In a future implementation I would like to add some instructions on how to play the game.
+I would also like to look into a an extra element of difficulty to the game by letting the user choose how hard he wants the questions to be.

 ### Accessibility